Skip to main content

 • Kwamina Baidoo

-• Local Chief of Eguafo (name unrecorded)
+• Local Chief of Eguafo (early)

 • Naa Gbewaa